amirkazan/pytest-celery-py37/docs/userguide/examples/rabbitmq_management.rst

         ports.update({"15672/tcp": None})
         return ports

-The :class:`RabbitMQTestBroker <pytest_celery.vendors.rabbitmq.api.RabbitMQTestBroker>` class is used to represent a logical broker in the testing environment, so we create our own subclass to represent the management broker.
+The :class:`RabbitMQTestBroker <pytest_celery_py37.vendors.rabbitmq.api.RabbitMQTestBroker>` class is used to represent a logical broker in the testing environment, so we create our own subclass to represent the management broker.
 We add our custom logic to get the REST API URL, which we can later on access from our tests automatically.